phouse512/blog/_posts/2017-01-27-go-pointer-receivers-vs-value-receivers.markdown

 section of code `func (r HttpResponse)`.
 This means that the struct is being passed by value into the method.
 When a method is a value receiver, it means that you *cannot modify the struct fields*<sup>1</sup> because the struct is being passed by value.
-This means that you can use value receivers when you want to use the fields of a struct but not modify them.
+You use value receivers when you want to use the fields of a struct but not modify them.

 <sup>1</sup>: barring special types, which we'll discuss further on.